kyma-project/rafter/docs/katacoda-tutorials/basic/step4.md

-In this scenario, you will reuse the `content` Bucket created in the previous use case, push an Asset to it, and communicate with a webhook service responsible for the validation and conversion of [AsyncAPI](https://asyncapi.org/) specifications.
+In this scenario, you will reuse the `content` bucket created in the previous use case, push an asset to it, and communicate with a webhook service responsible for the validation and conversion of [AsyncAPI](https://asyncapi.org/) specifications.
 The service will first validate the version of the specification provided in the Asset CR and then convert it to version 2.0.
 Follow these steps:

 1. Export a URL to a single AsyncAPI specification file as an environment variable: